 - Bring a cooler (they have ice there for you) to keep your fish fresh.

 - Make friends with a fisherman.

 Restaurants that buy from Tuna Harbor Dockside Market

 Some of my favorite San Diego restaurants buy from the Dockside Market.
 That’s actually how I first discovered the market.
-Some of the restaurants include Ironside Fish & Oyster Bar, Juniper & Ivy, and Ceviche House, to name a few
+Some of the restaurants include Ironside Fish & Oyster Bar and Juniper & Ivy to name a few